 Paul M. Ponziglione was an early Catholic missionary who worked in southern Kansas and Indian Territory, particularly among the Osage Indians.

-Ponziglione was born on February 11, 1818, in the city of Cherasco, Piedmont, Italy.
+Ponziglione was born on February 11, 1818, in Cherasco, Piedmont, Italy.
 He was of noble descent, his father having been Count Felice Ponziglione di Borge d’Ales, and his mother Countess Terrero Castelnuoro.
 After his preliminary education, he attended the Royal College of Novara and subsequently the College of Nobles at Turin, both Jesuit institutions, taking his degree at Turin.
-He then studied law for over a year, but seemed to turn naturally to the priesthood and in 1839, entered the Society of Jesus at Chieri, near Turin.
+He then studied law for over a year but seemed to turn naturally to the priesthood and, in 1839, entered the Society of Jesus at Chieri, near Turin.

-In 1848 he was connected with the Jesuit College at Genoa, during a period of disturbance in Italy, and at one time, 18 of the priests in the college were arrested by one of the political factions.
-They were sent to Spenzia but managed to escape to Modena, where most of them took to the mountains.
+In 1848 he was connected with the Jesuit College at Genoa during a period of disturbance in Italy, and at one time, 18 of the priests in the college were arrested by one of the political factions.
+They were sent to Spezia but managed to escape to Modena, where most took to the mountains.
 Father Paul determined to go to Rome and then to the United States.
 He reached Rome, where he was ordained a priest on March 25, 1848, and soon after that came to the United States.

-From New York, he went to St. Xavier’s College at Cincinnati, Ohio for a short time, but before leaving Italy he had made up his mind to spend his life as a missionary among the Indians.
+From New York, he went to St. Xavier’s College at Cincinnati, Ohio for a short time, but before leaving Italy, he had made up his mind to spend his life as a missionary among the Indians.
 Following out his resolve, he offered himself to Reverend Anthony Elet, the Superior of the Western Jesuits of the United States, and was assigned to the Missouri Mission.
-For two years he worked in Missouri and Kentucky, and then returned to St. Louis.
+He worked in Missouri and Kentucky for two years and then returned to St. Louis.

 In March 1851, he left St. Louis for the region west of the Missouri River.
-While his home was to be at the Osage Mission and that tribe his special charge, his labors extended from Fremont Peak, Wyoming to Fort Sill, Indian Territory (Oklahoma.)
-For 20 years, Father Paul’s work was with the Osage Indians, and this was one of the brightest periods in the history of the tribe.
-He was an honored guest among them, baptized and taught their children, and ministered to both their bodily and spiritual needs.
+While his home was at the Osage Mission and that tribe his special charge, his labors extended from Fremont Peak, Wyoming to Fort Sill, Indian Territory (Oklahoma.)
+For 20 years, Father Paul’s work was with the Osage Indians, which was one of the brightest periods in the history of the tribe.
+He was an honored guest among them, baptized and taught their children, and ministered to their bodily and spiritual needs.